Primary Advisor/Dissertation Chair

 Socratic Seminar, Socratic Discussion

 Vincent Hogshead, Rebekah Margaret, "How An English Teacher May Draw From The Socratic Seminar Method In Order To Further Engage Tenth Grade Students During Discussion" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4319.